marcuscavalcanti/microservice-simulator/README.md

 ## Additional Info

 - You can also use POST, PUT and DELETE verbs
-- If you want to increase the chance of a specific response (latency and/or staus code), just repeat the desired value in the given property
+- If you want to increase the chance of a specific response (latency and/or HTTP status code), just repeat the desired value in the given property